 Often, creditors want to know more about an applicant, in order to know all they can about a potential borrower before extending credit.
 They might look at your actual credit report, in addition to your credit score.

 Credit scores are based on the information in your credit reports, which records the type of loans and credit you've received, your track record in paying back those debts, the length of time any credit accounts have been active, how much actual credit you've taken in historically, and whether or not you're seeking new loans or credit.
-Additionally, a credit report includes information about bankruptcies, civil judgments, tax liens, and where you reside.
+Additionally, a credit report includes information about bankruptcies, civil judgments and where you reside.
 But sometimes lenders want to know even more.

 Take Ford Motor for example.
 Their financing unit made headlines in 2016 when it said it would look at new ways to approve consumer credit applications, primarily to boost Ford vehicle sales.